filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 lotus-miner storage list
 ```

-This command return information on your _sealed space_ and your _scratch space_ (otherwise known as a cache) if you have properly configured your miner by following the steps described in the [Lotus documentation](https://lotus.filecoin.io/storage-providers/operate/custom-storage-layout/).
+This command return information on your _sealed space_ and your _scratch space_, otherwise known as a cache.
+These spaces are only available if you have properly configured your Lotus miner by following the steps described in the [Lotus documentation](https://lotus.filecoin.io/storage-providers/operate/custom-storage-layout/).

 ### View scheduled jobs

-To view the scheduled sealing, run:
+To view the scheduled sealing jobs, run the following:

 ```shell
 lotus-miner sealing jobs